SSWConsulting/SSW.Rules.Content/rules/salary-terminology/rule.md

 <!--endintro-->

-SSW recommends the term **'salary package including super'** over alternatives like remuneration, salary, pay, payment package or salary package.
+SSW recommends the term **'Salary Package Including Super'** over alternatives like remuneration, salary, pay, payment package or salary package.
 This is because even though it is longer, it provides more clarity, preventing misunderstandings.

 By specifying 'salary package including super', it becomes clear that the figure **includes** superannuation contributions.
 This is essential to avoid the unpleasant surprise of salary misunderstanding, where employees may not realize that super is part of their total pay and find out their payslip is less than expected.